AadityaUoHyd/SpringBoot-AoP/README.md

 - Program to write logging mechanism using spring AOP, decoupled secondary business logic from primary business, using Spring AoP in Spring Boot environment.

-- After running this program :
+- After running this program:

  * Runner will test by-default, @After and @Before in console with given SoP's.